In this guide

 - Should I use the same approach for long-duration vs short-duration markets?

-- No — short-duration markets (spanning days or weeks) operate under distinct liquidity and volatility dynamics.
-Reserve larger allocations for longer-duration high-confidence bets, whilst using smaller stakes for opportunistic shorter-term plays.
+- Not necessarily — markets with shorter timeframes (spanning days or weeks) operate under distinct liquidity conditions and volatility characteristics.
+Reserve larger allocations for extended-horizon, high-confidence positions; apply modest sizing to near-term speculative opportunities.

 - How do I track my portfolio performance?

-- Export your full transaction record from PolyGram and compute returns segmented by market category, timeframe, and sector.
-This analysis illuminates where your actual competitive advantage resides.
+- Export your full transaction record from PolyGram and compute returns segmented by market category, calendar period, and sector.
+This breakdown illuminates where your actual competitive advantage lies.